-Pursuant to a programme common terms agreement entered into between the Issuer and the Representative initially dated 21 November 2012 (such programme common terms agreement as modified and/or supplemented and/or restated from time to time and most recently on 9 November 2021, the Programme Common Terms Agreement), all Covered Bonds issued under the Programme shall be subject to and have the benefit of certain programme common terms regardless of whether the Covered Bonds are issued under the Base Prospectus or not.
+Pursuant to a programme common terms agreement entered into between the Issuer and the Representative initially dated 21 November 2012 (such programme common terms agreement as modified and/or supplemented and/or restated from time to time and most recently on 12 July 2022, the Programme Common Terms Agreement), all Covered Bonds issued under the Programme shall be subject to and have the benefit of certain programme common terms regardless of whether the Covered Bonds are issued under the Base Prospectus or not.

-The relationship between the Issuer and the NBB as operator of the Securities Settlement System (as hereinafter defined) in relation to the clearing of the Dematerialised Covered Bonds is governed by a clearing services agreement (such clearing services agreement as modified and/or supplemented and/or restated from time to time, the Clearing Services Agreement) entered into between the Issuer, the Paying Agent and the NBB on 3 November 2021cle and the Settlement System Regulations (as hereinafter defined).
+The relationship between the Issuer and the NBB as operator of the Securities Settlement System (as hereinafter defined) in relation to the clearing of the Dematerialised Covered Bonds is governed by a clearing services agreement (such clearing services agreement as modified and/or supplemented and/or restated from time to time, the Clearing Services Agreement) entered into between the Issuer, the Paying Agent and the NBB on 4 November 2016 and the Settlement System Regulations (as hereinafter defined).

-The Issuer may, from time to time during the Programme, enter into interest rate swap agreements and covered bonds swap agreements (each a Hedging Agreement and together the Hedging Agreements) with one or more hedging counterparties (each a Hedging Counterparty and together the Hedging Counterparty for the purpose of, inter alia, protecting itself against certain risks (including, but not limited to, interest rate, liquidity and credit) related to the Cover Assets (as defined below) and/or the Covered Bonds.
+The Issuer or, upon its appointment by the Supervisor, the Cover Pool Administrator may, from time to time during the Programme, enter into interest rate swap agreements, FX swap agreements and covered bonds swap agreements (each a Derivative Contract and together the Derivative Contracts) with one or more various swap providers (each a Derivative Contract Counterparty and together the Derivative Contract Counterparties) for the purpose of, inter alia, protecting itself against certain risks (including, but not limited to, interest rate, liquidity and credit) related to the Cover Assets and/or the Covered Bonds (as defined below).